hyperspy/hyperspy/doc/user_guide/visualisation.rst

 .. versionadded:: 1.1.2

-Same options can be passed to the navigator, albeit separatelly, by specifying them as a dictionary in ``navigator_kwds`` argument when plotting:
+Same options can be passed to the navigator, albeit separately, by specifying them as a dictionary in ``navigator_kwds`` argument when plotting:

 .. code-block:: python